dfinity/http-proxy/README.md

 ## Overview

-An implementation of the IC HTTP Gateway Protocol that enables end-to-end secure connections with dApps being served from the internet computer.
+An implementation of the [IC HTTP Gateway Protocol](https://internetcomputer.org/docs/current/references/ic-interface-spec/#http-gateway) that enables end-to-end secure connections with dApps being served from the [Internet Computer](https://internetcomputer.org/).

 ### Motivation and Goals